 The Committee meets monthly.
 It's key areas of interest are in alcohol taxation, alcohol advertising and sponsorship, alcohol labelling and the position of beer in the alcohol space in Australia.

-Julian is Corporate Affairs Director for CUB.
-Before commencing with CUB in February 2017, Julian was Chief-of-Staff to the Minister for Revenue and Financial Services in the Australian Government.
+He joined CUB as Corporate Affairs Director in 2017, having previously been Chief-of-Staff to the Minister for Revenue and Financial Services in the Australian Government.